helendhabte/GameSalesData/README.md

-# Games Sales Data Visualizations
+# Game Sales Data Visualizations
 In this project I analyzed game sales data and created clear & easy to read charts in R!